SUMMARY: you MUST ALWAYS end a CQ with a K

 We must however make it very clear, that the errors we are about to point out, are not a matter of contention, nor opinion.
 They are fact.
 They are rooted in around 100 years of telegraphy, well-established Prosigns and their use throughout the entire history of amateur radio and ALL other services!

 Unfortunate would-be conscientious CW operators are calling CQ for hours on end with hardly any results and do not know why.
-When we point it out to them, some correct their ways, others find it hard to correct their bad habits and do not even believe us, since they simply trust the IARU and not you.
+When we point it out to them, some correct their ways, others find it hard to correct their bad habits or do not even believe us, since they simply trust the IARU publication.

 These same operators who go about spreading this misinformation to other new operators, cannot give one logical reason for their wrong methods other than “it’s in the EOPRA!”, whilst we, on the other hand, not only have the entire history of true telegraphy on our side as witness, but we can also provide a great many reasons WHY the correct way works better.